-- Supportive Measures; - Procedures for determining next steps and appropriate resolution process; and, - Options for participating in an Alternative Resolution or Title IX Grievance Process.
+- Assistance with care and support resources, medical providers, and law enforcement; - Supportive Measures; - Procedures for determining next steps and appropriate resolution process; and, - Options for participating in an Alternative Resolution or Title IX Grievance Process.

-The Title IX Grievance Process is initiated upon receipt of a Formal Complaint
+The Title IX Grievance Process is initiated upon receipt of a Formal Complaint.